 Global Entry Renewal Timeline: How Long Does It Take?

-Average processing times:
+Average processing times in 2026:

 Factors that affect your timeline: